jojonah1812/jojonah1812.github.io/README.md

+# 01 HTML, CSS, and Git: Code Refactor
 > **Important**: Content of this README file is based on a README file provided by © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.

-# 01 HTML, CSS, and Git: Code Refactor

 ## Goal
-The goal of this project was to amiliarize ourselves with Refractoring: updating existing code in order to run smoothly and have an easy-to-read presentation.
+The goal of this project was to familiarize ourselves with Refractoring: updating existing code in order to run smoothly and have an easy-to-read presentation.

 ## Focuses
 I focused primarily on converting the non-semantic text into semantic text.
 Also, accesibility was improved for people using assistive technologies.